Why failure teaches success

 If everything goes right from the very start, then chances are large that we learn very little.
 We would certainly acquire less knowledge than we would have if we had experienced disappointment along the way.

 A combination of all the previous points prime you to come through in the time to come.
-If you decide and manage to keep an open mind and learn of your mistakes, that is.
+If you decide and manage to keep an open mind and learn from your mistakes, that is.

 Why failure is the key to success